trinsiclabs/divvy/application/README.md

 ```

 These volumes map to the `client` and `server` directories in the application
-root and contain the "front-end" and "back-end" of the app respectively.
+root and contain the front-end and back-end of the app respectively.

 The CLI container has all the tools you need to build the app.
 Start by
 installing the PHP dependencies from the `server` directory: